changkun/MasterThesisHCI/experiments/user-study.md

-- Explain what is your purpose or motivation to acessing the website?
-For work/study or information browsering/amusing?
+- What is your most common purpose or motivation to acessing the website?
+Answer in one sentence for each of your top-5 websites.

-- Do you have a clear purpose when you actually access your top-5 websites?
+- Do you have a clear purpose when you access your top-5 websites?
 For example, when you login to youtube, are you looking for a specific video or just browsing.
-Answer the question for all of your top-10 websites, answer the most often one.
+Answer the question for all of your top-10 websites, answer the most often case.

-2. **(For example, just browsing, looking for specific, motivations to go to the website, cook, just look cat video, both cases, report own, question, description situation why you use it, how, purpose? browsing behavior)**
-3. When you use search engine, do you save the website of result to your bookmarks?
+- When you use search engine seeking for information you want, do you save the website of result to your bookmarks?
 Why?
+Answer your most common case.

-4. Do you use browser plugin?
-What is your major browser? chrome/safari/ie or else?
+- What is your major browser?
+Do you use browser plugin? chrome/safari/ie or else?

+- Do you have feedbacks regarding the study?
+If so, write down bellow.